 Interested applicants must complete an online application.
 The application opens on September 15 and closes at noon on December 1.

 Applicants for the journalism grant should complete the online application in the scholar category available through the following link:

 As part of the online application, candidates will be asked to provide the following:

 - Transcripts and diplomas from most recent degree

 - Three letters of recommendation (uploaded directly into the online application)

 Incomplete applications will not be considered for an award.

 Please note that we do NOT require supplemental forms, the letter of the home institution, the signature form or official test results (e.g., TOEFL).
 You may include test results in the appropriate application fields if you so desire.
 In addition, the application is to be completed entirely online; NO papers should be mailed to our office.
 For the Fulbright-University of Missouri Journalism Scholarship only, applicants need ONLY apply to the Fulbright Program, and not to the University of Missouri.

-Candidates with strong completed applications submitted by the deadline will be invited to the Commission in January for a mandatory interview in English.
+Candidates with strong completed applications submitted by the deadline will be invited to the Commission on February 1, 2018 for a mandatory interview in English.
 Interviews are in person, and cannot be rescheduled.
 The interview will include a discussion of your motivations for going to the U.S., your plans when you arrive, and how you will improve U.S.-Belgian relations as an alumni when you return.
 Successful candidates will demonstrate ambassadorial qualities, English proficiency, and the ability to explain their academic proposal in simple terms.
 The interview committee is composed of Belgian and American professors, professionals, government officials, and Fulbright alumni from various fields.